"I can't believe I watched the whole damn thing!"

 Seven Mortal Sins has none of that.
 Its attempt at humor will make you roll your eyes more than the Undertaker did his entire 27-year wrestling career.
 Whenever it tries to be clever with its storytelling, it reacts in the same way a toddler does after making a scribbling drawing and claiming it's a family picture.
 Even when a legit fight to the (not) death between Lucifer and one of the sins occurs, it somehow manages to make the spectacle something that'd have you looking at your watch and wonder when it's gonna be over.

 And that, dear readers, is the series in a nutshell.
 Rarely has there been an anime that felt more like a waste of one's time quite like this one.
-It's especially shameful due to the fact that there are some pretty talented seiyuu behind the roles, people like Kitamura, Tadokoro, and Yoko Hikasa that have played some fantastic characters in the past.
-Hearing them deliver their dialogue in a half-assed manner week after week in Seven Mortal Sins was kinda painful to my ears.
+It's especially shameful due to the fact that there are some pretty talented seiyuu behind the roles.
+Actresses like Kitamura, Tadokoro, and Yoko Hikasa that have played some fantastic characters in the past, but hearing them deliver their dialogue in a half-assed manner week after week in Seven Mortal Sins was kinda painful to my ears.

 Even more painful was its soundtrack, filled to the brim with some halfhearted singing and badly rushed English lyrics that make the sound of nails on a chalkboard more pleasing.
 The fact that Mia REGINA, who have done a lot of great songs for the likes of momokuri and Matoi the Sacred Slayer, were responsible for the uncomfortable opening and ending themes "My Sweet Maiden" and "Welcome to our diabolic paradise" adds more salt to these wounds.
 If this series has taught me one thing, it's that you can be a very talented individual and still be stuck doing a shit job once in awhile.